 A wide range of concentrations.
 UToledo is a large, comprehensive, public university.
-We offer BS and BA degrees in math, as well as five concentrations.
+We offer BS and BA degrees in math with multiple concentrations to choose from.
 Get a great foundation for graduate school or for careers in the math field.

 Internships.
 UToledo math majors find internships in business, industry and government, both locally and around the country.

 Real-world learning.
 Students in UToledo’s Advanced Statistical Methods course can participate in our Statistical Consulting Service.
 Faculty and students work with campus clients.
 They translate research problems into statistical models, perform data analysis, write reports and communicate results to clients.